 So I made up my mind and decided to join the dinner.
 With little idea of what to expect and not even a clue about where to go.
 A language barrier left so many questions unanswered.
 What to wear?
 How to behave?
 What to do?

 And even at the moment of truth, where to go?
 The well-dressed man was nowhere to be seen.
 The dinner supposed to be downstairs, with no stairs to find to go down.
-Everybody would be there, while I was searching desperately to find anybody in the lobby to give me directions to go to the promising dinner.
+Everybody would be there, while I was searching desperately to find anybody in the hotel lobby to give me directions to go to the promising dinner.